StuartTruax/AsymptoticDictionarySearchTime/README.md

 # Asymptotic Dictionary Search Time Study

-The notebook `AsymptoticDictionarySearchTime.ipynb` compares the time complexity of the search operation for a dictionary data structure using several different data structures as underlying implementations of the dictionary.
+The notebook `AsymptoticDictionarySearchTime.ipynb` compares the time complexity of the search operation for a dictionary using several different data structures as underlying implementations of the dictionary.
 The underlying implementations include:

  - Sorted and unsorted singly-linked lists
  - Sorted and unsorted doubly-linked lists